Nicaragua flagResidency Requirements & Legal Guide · Nicaragua

 Insurance Requirements

-Health insurance recommended but not mandatory for residency; private coverage advised due to public system limitations.
+Private health insurance recommended but not mandatory for residency; public system (INSS) available post-registration.
 Car insurance mandatory for vehicles.

 Health Insurance: Optional